-All programs administered through the Huntington Community Development Agency aim to provide housing, community development and public services to benefit eligible residents, including poverty-level families, so they can increase their opportunities for self-sufficiency.
-The Town of Huntington works with Huntington Housing Authority, Suffolk County Department of Social Services and local not-for-profits like Family Service League, Haven House Bridges to address the needs of poverty-level families.
+All programs administered through the Huntington Community Development Agency aim to provide housing, community development, economic development, career development, or public services to benefit eligible residents, including poverty-level families, so they can increase their opportunities for self-sufficiency.
+The Town of Huntington works with Huntington Housing Authority, Suffolk County Department of Social Services and local not-for-profits like Family Service League, Haven House Bridges, and The Opening Word Program to address the needs of poverty-level families.